sulfidate/myCinemovieApp/README.md

 - Run the project ...
   - npm start

-To use the app as a movie enthusiast, who wants to search for movies you need to go to the live-view:
+### To use the app as a movie enthusiast...

+who wants to search for movie information you need to go to the live-view:

 React app: https://sulfidate.github.io/myCinemovieApp-client/
 <br/>